Freezing Pumpkin Pie to Beat the Holiday Rush

 There are unlimited recipes for making turkey gravy; many family recipes have been passed along for generations and may be made with cream, giblets, cream soups, broth only, variety of seasonings, wine, cognac, and other unique ingredients.
 There is nothing wrong with going outside of a basic gravy recipe.
 Whether basic or otherwise, sometimes things go wrong and other than scorching, most gravy can be rescued.
 Some quick cures:

-Too thick – add more drippings, broth, or even water to thin (I’ve even seen orange juice used.)
+Too thick – add more drippings, broth, water or orange juice to thin.

 Too greasy – use a slice of bread to soak up the grease as much as possible; add a little more liquid, whisk briskly and serve quickly